-Duke University is one of the most prestigious universities in the country, ranked the ninth top national university by U.S. News & World Report.
-If you have applied to Duke, you’re probably wondering when Duke decisions come out.
+Duke University is ranked as the tenth top national university by U.S. News & World Report.
+If you’ve applied to Duke, you’re probably wondering when Duke decisions come out.
 You’re in the right place!

-Read on for more information about when Duke admissions decisions come out, as well as information about different application paths.
+Read on for more information about when Duke admissions decisions come out and information about different application paths.

 Originally called the Union Institute Academy, Duke opened in 1838 as a men’s preparatory school.
 In 1851, it was renamed the Normal College.
-When they received financial support from the Methodist Church, they once again changed their name, this time to Trinity College.
+When it received financial support from the Methodist Church, the school was renamed Trinity College.

-In 1897, Trinity College became one of the earlier co-education universities and began accepting women as students after Washington Duke requested it.
+In 1897, Trinity College became one of the earlier co-education universities and began accepting women.
 In 1924, the school went through its final name change and became Duke University in honor of Washington Duke and his son, James Buchanan Duke.

-Many influential scientists and writers have come from Duke University.
-Two of their faculty, Professor Robert Lefkowitz and Professor Paul Modrich, have won the Nobel Prize in Chemistry.
-Duke researchers have also contributed vital research about the human chromosome, HIV and AIDS, and many other important areas.
+Many influential scientists and writers have studied at Duke University.
+Two faculty members, Professor Robert Lefkowitz and Professor Paul Modrich, have won the Nobel Prize in Chemistry.
+Duke researchers have also contributed vital research about the human chromosome, HIV and AIDS, and many other research areas.